 Clean your floors using a vacuum cleaner that has an in-built HEPA filter.
 It is ideal to vacuum at least twice in a week, especially if you happen to have pets in your house.
 Make sure to keep pets out of the bedroom.

 Antihistamines can relieve itchiness, sneezing, runny nose, stuffy nose, nasal allergies as well as watery eyes.
 Some examples of antihistamines include fexofenadine, cetirizine, and Ioratadine, which are often used to treat hay fever.

 Corticosteroid sprays are usually used as nasal sprays to improve various nasal congestion symptoms.
 These include budesonide, fluticasone propionate, as well as triamcinolone.
-At South Florida Sinus and Allergy Center, we can prescribe the correct medication for you.
+At Florida Sinus & Snoring Specialists, we can prescribe the correct medication for you.

 Cromolyn spray eases symptoms of allergy problems by blocking immune system agents, which often cause the symptoms.
 The spray works the best when treatment is begun before any exposure to the allergens.
 The treatment itself is very safe but needs to be followed up 4 or 6 times each day.